 Chief Hollenbaugh had been constable of the South Ward for 10 years.
 For the last four years, he served as the chief of police.
 Prior to his term of Constable he was employed by the Pennsylvania Railroad for 18 years.
 Chief Hollenbaugh also served as street commissioner, health officer, truant officer and directed WPA projects in the Newville area.
 He also served as health officer for Upper and Lower Mifflin, North Newton, Lower Frankford and West Pennsboro townships, a position maintained by many Pennsylvania police departments of that era, to deal with the quarantine of communicable disease.

-John Feeser was later appointed to serve as Chief of Police.
+John William Feeser was later appointed to serve as Chief of Police in 1949.
 Records at the Chambersburg Public Library indicate that Chief Feeser was active in the Pennsylvania Chiefs of Police Association, and the Cumberland County Chief’s of Police Association.
 Regarded by many as somewhat of a progressive police chief, it was Feeser who obtained the town’s first patrol car, a late 1950’s model Chevrolet Biscayne sedan.
 Feeser also served as a 24-hour Chief of Police, accepting calls for service from his Parsonage Street home.

 Newville’s youngest police officer who joined the department at age 21 was Gregory L. Hershey, who served as a patrolman for a short time under Chief Bear.
 Chief Hershey was the first officer to be hired with formal Act 120 police training.
 Under Chief Hershey’s leadership the department expanded to include two full time and several part time police officers, and the department added a second patrol vehicle.
 The DARE program was instituted in 1996, with Chief Hershey serving as the full time DARE instructor.
 Sergeant Vaughn Smith joined the department as a full-time officer, and it is reported that Cumberland County Sheriff Ron Anderson was a part time member of the department during that same period.
 Chief Hershey will long be remembered for developing the first intergovernmental police agreement with the Big Spring School District.
 The borough and school district enjoyed a long-standing relationship of over 28 years, due in large part to the dedication and vision of Chief Hershey.

-Upon his retirement, Chief Hershey turned the department over to Vaughn Smith, who worked to expand the department’s intergovernmental agreements to serve nearby Green Ridge Village, a retirement community with over 400 residents operated by Presbyterian Homes, and Saylor’s Market.
+Upon his retirement 2001, Chief Hershey turned the department over to Vaughn Smith, who worked to expand the department’s intergovernmental agreements to serve nearby Green Ridge Village, a retirement community with over 400 residents operated by Presbyterian Homes, and Saylor’s Market.
 Unlike his early predecessor’s who drove their own personal sedans, Chief Smith actually owned his patrol car, a 1996 Ford Crown Victoria police interceptor.
 Chief Smith recruited many fine officers who obtained their start with the Newville Police Department.
 They included Keith Ocker of the Derry Township Police Department, Warren Cornelius formerly of the Camp Hill Police Department, Keith Seibert of the Middlesex Township Police Department, Dan Fiber, formerly with the North Middleton Township Police Department, Craig Dunn of the Shippensburg Borough Police Department, and Mike Rinaldi, also of the Shippensburg Borough Police Department.